theNewDynamic/aba-icc/_arguendo/article/rademaker-what-are-the-next-steps-in-the-us-icc-relationship.md

 Certainly that has been true of the ICC's two highest profile cases, those that were referred to it by the U.N.
 Security Council in Sudan and Libya.
 In the case of Sudan, the ICC succeeded in indicting President al-Bashir for crimes in Darfur, but it hasn't managed to enforce its indictment or contribute positively to ending the Darfur conflict.
 Al-Bashir remains in power and the conflict goes on, due at least in part to the ICC's actions.

 Certainly that has been the opinion of the top U.S. officials charged with trying to end the bloodshed in Darfur.
-When the ICC prosecutor first requested an arrest warrant for President al-Bashir in 2008, former Bush Administration Special Envoy for Sudan Andrew Natsios lamented that "[t]The regime will now avoid any compromise or anything that would weaken their already weakened position because if they are forced from office they face trials before the ICC."
+When the ICC prosecutor first requested an arrest warrant for President al-Bashir in 2008, former Bush Administration Special Envoy for Sudan Andrew Natsios lamented that "[t]he regime will now avoid any compromise or anything that would weaken their already weakened position because if they are forced from office they face trials before the ICC."

 Two years later, the ICC issued a second arrest warrant for President al-Bashir, and President Obama's Special Envoy for Sudan, J. Scott Gration, offered almost the same criticism.
 The ICC action "will make my mission more difficult and challenging," he observed.
 No one can say with certainty that there would be peace today in Darfur but for the ICC, but the comments of Natsios and Gration underscore that the ICC's actions moved the Sudanese government away from peace rather than toward it.